deplicator/HousingTour/README.md

 everyone with you set as their tour guide, to that player's home provided it is public.
 Players not in housing will not be ported.

 Tour Guides can also use the new **Public List** window.
-After you set yourself as a guide player names clicked on in **Public List** will take the tour there.
+After you set yourself as a guide, player names clicked on in **Public List** will take the tour there.

 ### Options Panel